-During the second quarter of 2018, we selected R835, a proprietary molecule from our IRAK 1/4 inhibitor program, for human clinical trials.
+During the second quarter of 2018, we selected R835, a proprietary molecule from our dual IRAK 1/4 inhibitor program, for human clinical trials.
 This investigational candidate is an orally administered, potent and selective inhibitor of IRAK1 and IRAK4 that blocks inflammatory cytokine production in response to toll-like receptor (TLR) and the interleukin-1 receptor (IL-1R) family signaling.
 TLRs and IL-1Rs play a critical role in the innate immune response and dysregulation of these pathways can lead to a variety of inflammatory conditions.
 R835 prevents cytokine release in response to TLR and IL-1R activation in vitro, and is active in multiple rodent models of inflammatory disease including psoriasis, arthritis, lupus, multiple sclerosis and gout.
 Preclinical studies show that R835 inhibits both the IRAK1 and IRAK4 signaling pathways, which play a key role in inflammation and immune responses to tissue damage.
 Dual inhibition of IRAK1 and IRAK4 allows for more complete suppression of pro-inflammatory cytokine release than inhibition of either one individually.

-In October 2019, we announced results from a Phase 1 randomized, placebo-controlled, double-blind clinical trial evaluating the safety, tolerability, pharmacokinetics (PK) and pharmacodynamics of R835 in 91 healthy adult subjects.
-The Phase 1 trial showed that R835 had a favorable safety, tolerability and PK profile and established proof-of-mechanism by demonstrating the inhibition of inflammatory cytokine production in response to a lipopolysaccharide (LPS) challenge.
+In October 2019, we announced results from a Phase 1 randomized, placebo-controlled, double-blind clinical study evaluating the safety, tolerability, pharmacokinetics (PK) and pharmacodynamics of R835 in 91 healthy adult subjects.
+The Phase 1 study showed that R835 had a favorable safety, tolerability and PK profile and established proof-of-mechanism by demonstrating the inhibition of inflammatory cytokine production in response to a lipopolysaccharide (LPS) challenge.

-We advanced the development of our IRAK 1/4 inhibitor program, following further evaluation of single and multiple ascending doses of R289, a new pro-drug formulation of R835 in healthy subjects.
-In January 2022, we received clearance from the FDA to initiate a Phase 1b open-label, multicenter trial to evaluate the safety, tolerability and preliminary efficacy of R289 in patients with R/R lower-risk MDS.
+We advanced the development of our IRAK 1/4 inhibitor program, following evaluation of single and multiple ascending doses of R289, a new pro-drug formulation of R835 in healthy subjects.
+In January 2022, we received clearance from the FDA to initiate a Phase 1b open-label, multicenter study to evaluate the safety, tolerability and preliminary efficacy of R289 in patients with R/R lower-risk MDS.
 In December 2022, we announced the dosing of the first patient.
-This Phase 1b trial is expected to enroll approximately 40 patients (up to 30 participants in the dose escalation phase, and up to 10 participants in the dose expansion phase).
-The primary objective of the trial is safety, with secondary and exploratory objectives to assess preliminary efficacy and characterize the pharmacokinetic and pharmacodynamic profile of R289.
-The safety and efficacy data from this Phase 1b trial is intended to inform the recommended dose of R289 for further clinical evaluation in lower-risk MDS.
-To date, enrollment in the fourth dose level (250 mg twice daily) of the trial is underway.
-Preliminary data are expected by the end of 2024.
+This Phase 1b study is expected to enroll approximately 40 patients (up to 30 participants in the dose escalation phase, and up to 10 participants in the dose expansion phase).
+The primary objective of the study is safety, with secondary and exploratory objectives to assess preliminary efficacy and characterize the pharmacokinetic and pharmacodynamic profile of R289.
+The safety and efficacy data from this Phase 1b study is intended to inform the recommended dose of R289 for further clinical evaluation in lower-risk MDS.
+Enrollment in the fifth dose level (500 mg / 250mg split dose) is underway.
+The initial data from the ongoing Phase 1b study will be presented at the 66th ASH Annual Meeting and Exposition.
+Initial data indicate that R289 was generally well tolerated in a heavily pretreated LR-MDS patient population, the majority of whom were high transfusion burden at study entry.
+As of the data cutoff date (July 15, 2024), 14 of 19 patients were evaluable for efficacy; 4/11 patients receiving R289 doses ≥500 mg/daily achieved transfusion independence/hematologic improvement (HI-E) responses.